Rating and value of old paintings

 The plurality of artistic currents

 Naturally, the term "old paintings" covers a whole range of different artistic genres.
-From the Renaissance to François Boucher or Jean Baptise Greuze, there have been many different ways of painting, from Mannerism to Neoclassicism, not forgetting Rembrandt's shades of black, and new techniques have emerged.
-The most common works, however, are still oils on canvas, imbued with the academic canons established throughout Europe.
+From the Renaissance to François Boucher or Jean Baptise Greuze, there has been a plurality of ways of painting, and new techniques have emerged.

 Preservation and market value

-The conservation of old paintings is crucial to the preservation of our artistic heritage.
 Private collectors play an important role in this preservation, and auctions of old paintings are often highly publicized, with prices sometimes reaching very high sums, making these works of art sought-after investments.

 Signing paintings